microsoft/playwright/README.md

 #### Intercept network requests

-This code snippet sets up network interception for a WebKit page to log all network requests.
+This code snippet sets up request routing for a WebKit page to log all network requests.

 ```js
 const { webkit } = require('playwright');